tc39/proposal-ses/README.md

 suspicious parties to interoperate in way that is both safe and useful at the same time.

-In order to solve this problem in the EcmaScript environment, it would be ideal if EcmaScript was an ocap language.
-However, although stock EcmaScript satisfies our first set of requirements for a strongly memory safe object language, it is *not* an ocap language.
+In order to solve this problem in the ECMAScript environment, it would be ideal if ECMAScript was an ocap language.
+However, although stock ECMAScript satisfies our first set of requirements for a strongly memory safe object language, it is *not* an ocap language.
 The runtime environment specified by the ECMA-262 standard mandates globally accessible powerful objects with